shindekokoro/homebridge-poweredup/README.md

 * "accessory": is the name of the plugin and is required as is.
 * "name": is the default name the hub will show up as in HomeKit.
 * "uuid": is required and can be found after attempting to start the hub and looking at the logs.

+## TO-DO

+Potentially add support for other HUBs, Motors and accessories to do various routines outside of a LEGO PoweredUP Train.
+The libraries are mostly there thanks to the awesome work done at [node-poweredup](https://github.com/nathankellenicki/node-poweredup).
+I have a Boost Move Hub to do some additional testing.